Tea Time, Arabic Style!

 …OF THIS DECORATIVE GLASSWARE

 When you can’t make up your mind!
-Harmonious mix of sparkling colors give an eclectic look to your decor.
+Sparkling gold give an elegant look to your decor.

-A very traditional color, Moroccan Red, makes this set of tea glasses a warm addition to any room- for tea or candles, or just to look pretty!
+A very traditional color is Moroccan Red, it makes your set of tea glasses a warm addition to any room- for tea or as votive candle holders.

 A cobalt blue color with metallic accents is striking.
 Filigree border with a stylish modern color design.